rubocop/rubocop/manual/cops_rails.md

 --- | ---
 Enabled | Yes

-This cop checks whether constant are relative date.
+This cop checks whether constant value isn't relative date.
+Because the relative date will be evaluated only once.

 ### Example